-I write features, articles, and essays for international, regional, and local news outlets.
-My work has appeared in Mongabay.com, and The Guardian.
+I write features, articles, and essays as well as the occasional travel guide.
+My work has appeared in Mongabay.com, The Guardian, and Lonely Planet.
 Previous works once could be found in the now defunct Inside/Outside Southwest as well as the hopefully-only-temporarily-long-term-dormant Mountain Gazette.

 Below you will find excerpts from a few published pieces, with links to the full articles (where available).